-Traditionally, clients hiring even one employee in China would be legally required to establish a representative office, branch office or subsidiary in China, and assess local labor law, prior to hiring their first employee in-country.
-For clients hiring a small team in China, we offer an alternative solution.
+Traditionally, customers hiring even one employee in China would be legally required to establish a representative office, branch office or subsidiary in China, and assess local labor law, prior to hiring their first employee in-country.
+For customers hiring a small team in China, we offer an alternative solution.

-Globalization Partners provides employee leasing and PEO service in China for clients that want to hire employees and run payroll in China.
-Our Global Employer of Record Platform enables clients to run payroll in China while HR services, tax, and compliance management matters are lifted from your shoulders onto ours.
+Globalization Partners provides employee leasing and PEO service in China for customers that want to hire employees and run payroll in China.
+Our solution enables customers to run payroll in China while HR services, tax, and compliance management matters are lifted from your shoulders onto ours.

-China, home to 1.35 billion people, is the most populous country in the world, and the second largest country by land area.
-China’s GDP is USD 9.4 trillion, making it the second largest economy in the world, and it ranks at 84 on the World Bank’s scale of ease of doing business.
+China, home to 1.4 billion people, is the most populous country in the world, and the third-largest country by land area.
+China’s GDP is USD 14.28 trillion, making it the second-largest economy in the world, and it ranks at 31 on the World Bank’s scale of ease of doing business.
 China’s largest exports are computers, broadcasting equipment, telephones, integrated circuits, and office machine parts.

 Written employment contracts are mandatory for full-time employees.
 Employers have one month to finalize contract terms, after which employees are entitled to twice their salary while they remain without a contract until they have been employed for one year.
 However, despite the penalty threat, it is not uncommon for local employers to forgo a written contract.